Chemotherapy for small cell lung cancer

-These side effects are usually short-term and go away after treatment is finished.
+These side effects usually go away after treatment.
 There are often ways to lessen these side effects.
-For example, there are drugs that can be given to help prevent or reduce nausea and vomiting.
+For example, drugs can help prevent or reduce nausea and vomiting.

-Some side effects can be more long lasting.
-For example, drugs such as cisplatin, vinorelbine, docetaxel, or paclitaxel can damage nerves.
-This can sometimes lead to symptoms (mainly in the hands and feet) such as pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
+- Drugs such as cisplatin and carboplatin can damage nerve endings.
 This is called peripheral neuropathy.
-In most cases this improves after treatment is stopped, but it may be long lasting in some people.
-For more information, see our document, Peripheral Neuropathy Caused by Chemotherapy.
+It can sometimes lead to symptoms (mainly in the hands and feet) such as pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
+In most people this goes away or gets better after treatment is stopped, but it may last a long time in some people.

-Also, cisplatin can cause kidney damage (called nephropathy).
-To help prevent this, doctors give lots of fluid IV before and after each dose of the drug is given.
+- Cisplatin can also cause kidney damage.
+To help prevent this, doctors give lots of IV fluids before and after each dose of the drug is given.

 To learn more about chemo, see the Chemotherapy section of our website.